Executive Doctorate in Business

 No. Though MBAs are the most common advanced degree, any relevant advanced degree is acceptable for application to the program.

 Because the Executive Doctorate in Business proceeds in a cohort format, the program lasts 3 years.
-If you do not complete and defend your dissertation in 3 years we do allow you two more years (approximately 5-years total) to finish.
-This will require additional tuition (as of 2018, $5,900/semester) for each semester until you complete the dissertation.
-If by that time you are unable to complete the dissertation you will leave the Program All-But-Dissertation (ABD).
+Students who do not complete and defend their dissertation within 3 years are allowed 2 more years (approximately 5 years total) to finish.
+This would require additional tuition (as of 2019, $6,250 per semester for in-state students and $6,527 for out-of-state students) for each semester until dissertation completion.
+Students who have not completed their dissertation by that time will leave the program All-But-Dissertation (ABD).

 No. The Executive Doctorate in Business is designed in a cohort format with set residency dates.